algato/noia-node-terminal/README.md

 Noia Node guide on Ubuntu using terminal only
 ==================

-This is a quick tutorial for those wanting to host a NOIA node on a virtual box for example.
+This is a quick tutorial for those wanting to host a NOIA node on a virtual box or a VPS-Server for example.
 I have used Vultr for this purpose and setup a Ubuntu 16.04 VM.
+Also tested with ubuntu 18.04

 If you are interested in signing up on Vultr too, you could use my [ref link](https://www.vultr.com/?ref=7436414) to sign up.
 Otherwise just browse to [Vultr](https://www.vultr.com) and sign up.